vtunka/kojak/README.md

 browser based logins you will need to import the certificate.
 The certificate is can be accessed from /home/koji/.koji.
 Certificates are created for a default set of users which includes koji, kojiadmin, kojira and 3 kojibuilders.

-Access to http://download.devel.redhat.com/ is required for the current version of Maven that is used.
+The Maven toolchain is located in the koji users workspace directory along with example configurations.

 Known Issues
 ------------

+Access to http://download.devel.redhat.com/ is required for the current version of Maven that is used.